Immigration Medical Exam (IME)

 You can follow the steps > here < to see which situation applies to you and how to remove the restrictions from the work permit.

-I don't want to work in one of the mentioned jobs, but the application requires a medical exam
+I don't want to work in one of the jobs, but the application requires a medical exam

 Officially: